Quantactix/TreeFactor/README.md

 # How to install **TreeFactor**

+- assume Mac/Linux user
-- use Mac/Linux command line, go to folder where you store github repos
+- use command line, go to folder where you store github repos
 - git clone this repo to your machine
 - run `ls` command, you should see **TreeFactor** printed
 - run `R CMD INSTALL TreeFactor`

+For windows users, install the package in R session:
+*install.packages("your_directory/TreeFactor", repos = NULL, type = "source")*

 # How to start using **TreeFactor**